Diabetes – Diagnosis, Symptoms and Treatment

 - Poor diet

-Other conditions such as low thyroid function (hypothyroidism), Cushing syndrome, and certain medications (e.g. corticosteroids, beta blockers) can also cause diabetes.
+Other conditions such as low thyroid function (hypothyroidism), Cushing syndrome, and certain medications (e.g. corticosteroids, beta-blockers) can also cause elevated blood sugars, sometimes even after they are stopped which would lead to a diagnosis of type 2 diabetes.

 How Common is Type 1 Diabetes?